Tailored Design of Audio-Visual Speech Recognition Models using Branchformers: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by Grant CIACIF/2021/295 funded by Generalitat Valenciana and by Grant PID2021-124719OB-I00 under project LLEER funded by MCIN/AEI/10.13039/501100011033/ and by ERDF, EU A way of making Europe.
+This work was partially supported by Generalitat Valenciana through Grant CIACIF/2021/295 and Conselleria de Educación, Universidades y Empleo under project LightVED, funded by the PROMETEO 2024 program (CIPROM/2023/17).
+It was also supported by Grant PID2021-124719OB-I00 under project LLEER, funded by MCIN/AEI and ERDF, EU ``A way of making Europe".

 \begin{IEEEbiography}[{ }]{David Gimeno-Gómez} received the B.Sc. degree in computer science and the M.Sc. degree in artificial intelligence, pattern recognition, and digital image from the Universitat Politècnica de València, Valencia, Spain, in 2019 and 2020, respectively.
 He is currently working towards a thesis for the Ph.D. degree.
 He pertains to the Pattern Recognition and Human Language Technology Research Center, where he develops his research on the topics of speech recognition, affective computing, and multimodal learning.
 Since 2020, he has participated in several research projects related to deep learning for multimodal interaction and audio-visual speech recognition. \end{IEEEbiography}